Vaporbook/vaxdata/README.md

 Running vax2.py will look for the VAERS zipfile you specify, open it, and parse each CSV found within, building three things as it goes: 1. an internal model of the data, 2. a sqlite relational db, and 3. an elasticsearch document store.

+I recommend using Kibana+Sense for exploring the data.
+Alternatively, this allows you to run SQL queries via SQLite.

 To try it out for yourself ...

 Obtain VAX data zips at: